Ebrahim-Saad/Yaqazah/README.md

 > **Awaken from the digital trance.**

 Yaqazah is an Islamic companion and prayer-time plugin for the Omarchy shell.
-It helps break the digital trance and heedlessness (*ghaflah*) that often comes with long computer sessions by keeping your worship the top priority.
+It helps break the digital trance and heedlessness that often comes with long computer sessions.
 It provides next-prayer countdowns directly in your status bar, opens daily prayer times, sends theme-matched desktop notifications when prayer begins, and serves as a foundation for daily prayer reminders.

 ## Features

-- Automatic city-level location detection from the public IP
+- Automatic & Manual city-level location detection from the public IP
-- Manual city and country override through Omarchy plugin settings
 - Country-based calculation method recommendation with explicit override
 - Shafi and Hanafi Asr calculation
 - Daily Fajr, Sunrise, Dhuhr, Asr, Maghrib, and Isha schedule